 Addis Ababa, Ethiopia.
 15 – 16 September 2015

-This workshop is part of a staged series of activities designed to support the realization of a ‘Regional Design Studio’ for Leather Footwear and Leather Goods across the COMESA / LLPI (Common Market for East and South Africa / Leather and Leather Products Institute).
+This workshop is part of a staged series of activities.
+They are designed to support the realization of a ‘Regional Design Studio’ for an Africa Leather Footwear and Leather Goods Institute.

-We engaged in a concept framing exercise to provide initial recommendations, to council of ministers across nine COMESA/LLPI countries, on venture investment opportunities; to guide the development of an operational strategy for the’Regional Design Studio’.
+We engaged in a concept framing exercise to provide initial recommendations, to the council of ministers across nine *COMESA countries.

-Prof. Mwinyikione Mwinyhija (Executive Director, COMESA / LLPI), Dr. Rashmi Banga (Adviser and Head Trade Competitiveness at Commonwealth Secretariat London), Prof. Prof. Mekonnen Hailemariam (Leather Sector Value Chain Expert), Mrs. Tigist Hailegiorgis (Event Manager), Dr. Tadesse H Mamo (COMESA / LLPI Training, Consultancy and Extension Expert), Mr. Julius Korir (Industrialization Secretary, Ministry of Industrialization and Enterprise Development in Kenya), Mr. Zewdu Kebede (Programme Co-ordinator COMESA / LLPI), Prof. Abhijit Das (Head at Centre for WTO Studies, Indian Institute of Foreign Trade), Country Representatives (Ethiopia, Kenya, Sudan, Swaziland, Uganda, Zambia and Zimbabwe), Agnes Gitau (EABN) and Ayodeji Alaka (EABN).
+Prof. Mwinyikione Mwinyhija (Executive Director, ALLPI), Dr. Rashmi Banga (Adviser and Head Trade Competitiveness at Commonwealth Secretariat London), Prof. Prof. Mekonnen Hailemariam (Leather Sector Value Chain Expert), Mrs. Tigist Hailegiorgis (Event Manager), Dr. Tadesse H Mamo (ALLPI Training, Consultancy and Extension Expert), Mr. Julius Korir (Industrialization Secretary, Ministry of Industrialization and Enterprise Development in Kenya), Mr. Zewdu Kebede (Programme Co-ordinator COMESA / LLPI), Prof. Abhijit Das (Head at Centre for WTO Studies, Indian Institute of Foreign Trade), Country Representatives (Ethiopia, Kenya, Sudan, Swaziland, Uganda, Zambia and Zimbabwe), Agnes Gitau (GBS Africa) and Ayodeji Alaka (GBS Africa).